Interference-Aware Opportunistic Random Access in Dense IoT Networks: IA-ORA

 \subsection{Selection of Two Thresholds}

-In this subsection, we show how to select the thresholds $\Phi_G$ and $\Phi_I$.
-First, according to the opportunistic transmission conditions (\ref{eq_thre_G}) and (\ref{eq_thre_I}), the probability that each user accesses the channel is expressed as
+In this subsection, we describe how to select the thresholds $\Phi_G$ and $\Phi_I$.
+First, according to the two conditions (\ref{eq_thre_G}) and (\ref{eq_thre_I}), the probability that each user succeeds in accessing the channel is given by

-where the second equality holds since the channel gains to different APs are independent of each other.
-From the fact that $p$ is set to $\frac{1}{N}$, we have
+where the second equality comes due to the fact that the channel gains to different APs are independent of each other.
+Since $p$ is set to $\frac{1}{N}$, we have

 Then, the relationship between $\Phi_G$ and $\Phi_I$ is given by

 which results in $(1-F_G(\Phi_G))F_I(\Phi_I)=\frac{1}{N}$, where $F_G$ and $F_I$ denote the cumulative distribution functions (CDFs) of $g_{j \rightarrow j}^i$ and $\sum_{k = 1 \atop k \neq j}^{K}{ g_{j \rightarrow k}^i }$, respectively.